-Note: [ue to the low number of responses to some of the concepts, some percentage result s in the "Support" and " 'Do not support " columns may not be an accurate statistical representation of the community's desires.
-Example, The Standards has 942 bedrooms: 942 bedrooms → (100 x 0.90 space per bedroom) + (842 x 0.80 space per bedroom) = 764 spaces (This is option is alternative requirement that would require more parking for smaller development, and less for larger developments.)
+Note: D ue to the low number of responses to some of the concepts, some percentage results Example, The Standards has 942 bedrooms: 942 bedrooms → (100 x 0.90 space per bedroom) + (842 x 0.80 space per bedroom) = 764 spaces (This is option is alternative requirement that would require more parking for smaller development, and less for larger developments.)
+Option 3 0.77 parking space per bedroom (Not eligible for transit and bike reductions) Example, The Standards has 942 bedrooms: s in the "Support" and " 'Do not support' 36% 64% an accurate statistical representation of 2.
 I like option 3.
-Flagstaff is at a fantastic juncture to either embrace a lifestyle that provides more high-quality public transportation options or go the way of Phoenix and remain shackled to our cars.
-1 parking space/bedroom, plus secure indoor bike storage of 1 bike spot/bedroom One space per bedroom with NO allowances for proximity to mass transit or secure bicycle storage.
-It is way too optimistic to think that one can live in Flagstaff easily without a car.
-Option 3 0.77 parking space per bedroom (Not eligible for transit and bike reductions) Example, The Standards has 942 bedrooms: 942 bedrooms x 0.77 space per bedroom = 726 spaces (This is option is based on an actual City of Flagstaff Transportation Engineering Study of several High Occupancy Housing type developments.)
-14 36% 64% For these monolithic supposedly 'mixed use' HOH developments 1:1 - Option 1 is appropriate.
-However, I am wary about the allowances that could be granted for transit & bike parking.
-Are the numbers spelled out somewhere?
-Option 3 seems reasonable Option 3, make people dependent on alternative modes of transportation.
+Flagstaff is at a famore high-quality public transposhackled to our cars.
+3. 1 parking space/bedroom, plus at a famore high-quality public transposed.
+4. One space per bedroom with Not storage.
+It is way too optimistic 5.
+For these monolithic supposed.
+However, I am wary about the a Are the numbers spelled out sor 6.
+Option 3 seems reasonable 7.
+Option 3, make people dependet 8.
 Option 1.
-Please provide your thoughts as to whether or not the parking requirements in Option 2 and 3 should be allowed to be reduced for providing transit pass to residents and/or additional high-security bike parking.
-Total Respondents: 5 Support: 60% Do not support: 40% I support the reductions Yes, but the total parking provided should not exceed the reduction.
-I do not support the reductions I support the reductions I do not support the reductions 7.
+942 bedrooms x 0.77 space per bedroom = 726 spaces (This is option is based on an actual City of Flagstaff Transportation Engineering Study of several High Occupancy Housing type developments.)
+Total Decreandants Cupport Do not support: Please provide your thoughts as to whether or not the parking requirements in Option 2 and 3 should be allowed to be reduced for providing transit pass to residents and/or additional high-security bike parking.
+Total Respondents: 5 Support: 60% Do not support: 40% I support the reductions Yes, but the total parking provid I do not support the reductions I support the reductions I do not support the reductions 7.
 Proposed Parking Reduction Requirements A. Transit: Should a High Occupancy Housing Development that provides free transit passes for residents be allowed up to a maximum 20% reduction in the required parking spaces?
-14 88% 22% The free transit pass requirement stay with the same development perpetually, regardless of change of ownership.
-The actual car usage reductions created by providing the transit passes is needed to determine the allowable reduction percentage.
-All Depends.
-Could be ok if the goals are met Great idea, but let's be realistic.
-The tenant will pay the cost of the transit pass in their monthly rent.
-I think this should be available and optional if the tenant chooses as they might desire other forms of transportation based on their needs - walking, Lyft/Uber, bicycle, etc. However, I do think that there should be a cost/fee to utilize a parking space.
-If we make driving a car more expensive, that will change behavior that this rule may be trying to achieve.
-"Before this is put into anything official, the verbiage needs to be corrected since it currently states ""free PARKING"" passes and not 'free TRANSIT' passes 2x.
-Besides that, maybe a 10% reduction not 20%."
-Great idea.
+14 88% 22% The free transit pass requirement change of ownership.
+The actual car usage reductions determine the allowable reduct All Depends.
+Could be ok if the Great idea, but let's be realistic. monthly rent.
+I think this should desire other forms of transporta However, I do think that there s driving a car more expensive, th "Before this is put into anything states ""free PARKING"" passes Besides that, maybe a 10% redu Great idea.
 Too high.
 5% max.
 B. Bike Parking: Should a High Occupancy Housing Development that provides at least 50 parking space be eligible for a reduction of one parking space per 4 high security bike parking spaces (e.g. bike lockers, monitored bike rooms or enclosures, or similar), up to maximum 10% of the required parking spaces.
-10 60% 40% I believe there is a place for reducing parking, but 4:1 is not acceptable.
-All Depends.
-Could be ok if the goals are met.
-Yes, but increase the bike ratio and lower the cap I support the reductions This is a great idea and along with bus passes should be encourage and incentivized.
-I like this idea and believe it is this type of innovative thinking that we need for a multisolution approach the a multi-faceted problem.
-I believe this should remain on the table as another option.
-I don't think that there should be any reduction in the parking requirements of HOHD under any circumstances.
-"No reduction in parking should be made for access to carshare programs especially in the 50+ HOH category.
-I believe the majority of the HOHD occupants are people who come from outside of Flagstaff.
-The primary purpose of carshare programs is to provide a vehicle for a short period of time for a particular 'task' that requires a motor vehicle.
+10 60% 40% I believe there is a place for reductions All Depends.
+Could be ok if the 3.
+Yes, but increase the bike ratio at 4.
+I support the reductions This is a great idea and along wi I like this idea and believe it is the solution approach the a multi-far another option.
+I don't think that there should be any circumstances.
+"No reduction in parking should 50+ HOH category.
+I believe the outside of Flagstaff.
+The primary short period of time for a partice of the community's desires.